barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 Using your Hopspot or your local repeater the talk group is TG "5"

+Our New Motorola repeater is now fully installed and operating

+set your radio to listen to 438.725 and transmit on 431.725 to work the repeater correctly

 # HF Monday evening Net

 An HF net is run on each Monday night at 8:00PM onwards.